-A pointer is a register or memory storage location whose value is an address.
-In our second example, %ebp was a pointer to the current stack position.
-Programming uses a lot of pointers, which we will see eventually.
+A pointer is a register or memory word whose value is an address.
+In our programs we use %ebp as a pointer to the current stack frame.
+All base pointer addressing involves pointers.
+Programming uses a lot of pointers, so it's an important concept to grasp.